Skylight (play)

 Skylight is a play by British dramatist David Hare.
-The play premiered in the West End at the Cottesloe Theatre in 1995, moving to the Wyndham's Theatre in 1996.
+The play premiered in the West End at the Royal National Theatre in 1995, moving to the Wyndham's Theatre in 1996.
 After opening on Broadway in 1996, it played again in the West End in 1997 at the Vaudeville Theatre.
 It was revived at Wyndham's Theatre in the West End in 2014, and that production transferred to Broadway in 2015.

 Productions

-Skylight premiered in May 1995 at the Cottesloe Theatre, National Theatre, directed by Richard Eyre and starring Michael Gambon and Lia Williams.
+Skylight premiered in May 1995 at the then-Cottesloe Theatre, National Theatre, directed by Richard Eyre and starring Michael Gambon and Lia Williams.
 The production moved to the Wyndham's Theatre for a short run from 13 February 1996, again with Gambon and Williams.

 Both actors appeared in the Broadway transfer from September to December 1996.
 Both earned Tony Award nominations for their performances, as well as Eyre as director and the play as Best Play.
 The play won the New York Drama Critics' Circle award as Best Foreign Play.

 The play won the 1996 Laurence Olivier Award for Play of the Year.

 On 30 June 1997 the play opened at London's Vaudeville Theatre, with Bill Nighy in his first starring role, and Stella Gonet, directed by Eyre.
 It ran through 11 October 1997.

 A new production directed by Stephen Daldry and starring Carey Mulligan, Nighy—reprising the part he had first performed in 1997—and Matthew Beard opened at the Wyndham's Theatre in June 2014.
 The play was broadcast live (or near-live) to cinema audiences via National Theatre Live (NT Live) on 17 July 2014.

 This production transferred to Broadway at the John Golden Theatre on 16 March 2015.
 The production officially opened on 2 April in a limited engagement to 21 June.
 The play was nominated for seven 2015 Tony Awards, and won Best Revival of a Play.

 On June 10, 2016, Hidden Cove Productions was to open Skylight, starring Sara Topham, Lindsay G. Merrithew and Tim Dowler-Coltman, at the Berkeley Street Theatre in Toronto, Canada.
 Larry Moss was to direct the four-week run.

 The world premiere of Skylight in the Chinese language took stage in the Lyric Theatre in Hong Kong on July 1, 2016.
 Starring Dayo Wong, Fala Chen and Terrance Lau.
 Directed by Chan Chu-Hei.
 Initially scheduled for 24 shows, the show was sold out within a few hours of opening for sale, and due to overwhelming response, 11 additional shows were added.

 On February 14, 2017, Theatre Calgary was to open Skylight, starring Geoffrey Simon Brown, Dean Paul Gibson and Myla Southward at the Max Bell Theatre in Calgary, Alberta, Valerie Planche directing the two-week run.

 On March 26, 2020 Verendus Theatrical was to open Skylight, starring Alicia Zorkovic, Brant Eustice and Jackson Barnard at the Holden Street Theatres in Adelaide, South Australia, Tim Williams directing the two-week run.
 Due to the COVID-19 Pandemic the show was forced to reschedule until January 14, 2021.